 Maryland State Disability Insurance (SDI) Rates

-SDI benefits are funded by employees through mandatory payroll deductions from each paycheck.
+SDI benefits are normally funded by employees through mandatory payroll deductions from each paycheck.
 Maryland, however, doesn't require employers to collect an SDI tax.

 Miscellaneous Maryland Tax Information